unstoppabledomains/dev-docs/login-with-unstoppable/scopes-for-login.md

 Login with Unstoppable uses scopes to request data about a user.
 Instead of requesting all of a user's information at once, scopes are used to make granular requests (for example, a wallet address or an email address).
 Each scope returns a set of user attributes called **claims**.
 If the user authorizes the access associated with a scope, the claims are returned inside the **ID Token** associated with that authorization.

-These scopes are passed to the authorization request in the `scope` parameter, which is a list of case-sensitive strings called **scope tokens** separated by spaces.
+The scopes included in the authorization request are determined by the `scope` parameter of the UAuth configuration options, which is a list of case-sensitive strings called **scope tokens** separated by spaces.
+Applications can request additional scopes by adding the respective tokens to this string.

 <figure>
 <figcaption>Example scope configuration</figcaption>